 Code blocks are defined as any statement or statements containing Gambas syntax blocks as examples for-next, if-endif etc. A single line is also considered a complete code block for execution.

-To allow more complex command sequences to be entered for one time use lambda-end or Begin-end notation has been added to the valid gsh script syntax this is explained in later chapters.
+To allow more complex command sequences to be entered for one time, use lambda-end or Begin-end notation which been added to the valid gsh script syntax.
+This is explained in later chapters.

 The remainder of this document attempts to describe the Gambas shell command line interface and general usage.

-The development of this shell started as a test program and fun project for the in-memory database development and sort of just grew.
+The development of this shell started as a test program and a fun project for the in-memory database development and sort of just grew.
 I enjoy using it now in day-to-day operations at work and home.
 Enjoy!

 Gambas shell 1.31 now supports and extended set of Gambas3 syntax integrating the Linux CLI into the Scripting syntax.